sap-tutorials/Tutorials/tutorials/cp-aibus-dar-service-instance/cp-aibus-dar-service-instance.md

     !![Trial global account](01_Foundation20Onboarding_Home.png)

-    >Data Attribute Recommendation is only available in the Europe (Frankfurt) region.
-Follow the steps described in [Get a Free Trial Account on SAP Cloud Platform](hcp-create-trial-account) and choose the Europe (Frankfurt) region.
-If this is not possible, create a new subaccount in the Europe (Frankfurt) region.
-You should then be able to find **Data Attribute Recommendation Trial** in your new subaccount **Entitlements**.

-    >If this is your first time accessing your trial account, you'll have to configure your account by choosing a region.
+    >If this is your first time accessing your trial account, you'll have to configure your account by choosing a region. **Please select Europe (Frankfurt)**.
 Your user profile will be set up for you automatically.

     >Wait till your account is set up and ready to go.
 Your global account, your subaccount, your organization, and your space are launched.
 This may take a couple of minutes.